arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSites/HOL.md

 <a name="Exercise3"></a>
 ### Exercise 3: Publishing an MVC 5 Application using Web Deploy ###

-In this exercise, you will publish the application you obtained in [Exercise 2](#Exercise2) to Windows Azure Websites by making use of the Web Deploy publishing feature provided by Visual Studio.
+In this exercise, you will publish the application you obtained in [Exercise 2](#Exercise2) to Microsoft Azure Websites by making use of the Web Deploy publishing feature provided by Visual Studio.

 <a name="Ex3Task1"></a>
 #### Task 1 – Publishing an ASP.NET MVC 5 Application using Web Deploy ####